Choosing a Database Management System: HBase vs Cassandra

 The architecture of HBase is master-based, meaning that it has a single failure point.
 This type of architecture implies that the HBase client can communicate directly with the slave-server with no need to contact the master.
 Such an approach provides a working time if the master is down.

 Cassandra has a masterless architecture and does not have a single point of failure.
 And though the HBase architecture displays good performance, the constant availability of Cassandra’s cluster makes it a really significant advantage.
+So in this case, when considering Cassandra vs HBase, Cassandra comes as a clear winner.

 Scalability and Replication